Compare level term life insurance quotes

 Which type of term cover is best for me?

-It depends on your circumstances and the type of financial commitments you want to cover.
 It could also depend on the type of mortgage you have.
-For example, decreasing term cover wouldn’t be suitable if you have an interest-only mortgage, as it wouldn’t cover the outstanding balance you need to pay back.
+For example, decreasing term cover isn’t suitable if you have an interest-only mortgage.
+This is because it won’t cover the outstanding balance you need to pay back.

 Can I have more than one life insurance policy?